 - Skin barrier creams are often helpful in treating all forms of eczema and can help to relieve itching and reduce the potential for subsequent flare-ups.
 But be careful when selecting a product as some may contain ingredients that can further aggravate your skin irritation, and it might take trial and error to figure out the best solution.
 While often found in the drugstore, many cosmetic and skincare brands also offer skin barrier creams, salves, and ointments.

-Treatments for Seborrheic Dermatitis
+Treatments for seborrheic dermatitis

 While topical creams can help relieve itching and scaly skin on your arms, legs, and even face, they don’t help your scalp.
 Many people with atopic dermatitis have skin and scalp challenges - seborrheic dermatitis, which can cause dandruff.

-Other Important Steps for Dealing with AD
+Other important steps for dealing with AD

 Creams and prescriptions can help address your symptoms.
 But you’ll likely continue to experience flare-ups of atopic dermatitis unless you address its underlying causes.
-Many environmental triggers can cause your AD to worsen, so taking these preventive steps can help avoid outbreaks:
+Many environmental triggers can cause your AD to worsen, so taking these preventive steps could help avoid outbreaks:

 - Take cooler showers to avoid inflaming your skin even more.
 Dry skin is stripped of natural oils and hot showers exacerbate this.
 Heat opens your pores, too, allowing potential pathogens to get inside.

 - Avoid environmental triggers such as pet dander, outdoor allergens, dust mites, and cigarette smoke.